i5hi/helpers/vault.md

 Vault starts off in a sealed state.
 In this state nothing can be accessed from vault.

-3/5 keys are required to unseal the vault.
+3/5 Unseal Keys are required to unseal the vault.

 Once the vault is unsealed, it remains in this state until a *seal* command is issued OR the server is restarted.

-The core of your operational security lies in how these keys are stored and managed.
-It is up to you to find the right balance of convenience and security.
-At the bare minimum, these keys should have atleast 1 reliable offline backup and should NOT be stored on the host machine.
+In the next part, we go into more detail on management of Unseal Keys and the Root Token.
+For now store these safely on your local machine (consider atleast password encrypting the file).

 Begin the unseal process :
 ```